jabranr/jabranr.github.io-legacy/content/blog/articles/build-to-learn-web-development.markdown

 ---
 layout: post
-title: "Build to Learn – socialmedia.js – Case Study"
+title: 'Build to Learn – socialmedia.js – Case Study'
 date: 2015-04-13 08:00:00
 categories: articles
 tags: [social media, Facebook, Twitter, Google+, Pinterest, API, SDKs]
-excerpt: "The journey of learning web development by building some library, framework or merely a wrapper.
-Here is quick summary from building and maintaining of socialmedia.js and learning through this process."
+excerpt: 'The journey of learning web development by building some library, framework or merely a wrapper.
+Here is quick summary from building and maintaining of socialmedia.js and learning through this process.'
 permalink:
 thumbnail: socialmedia-js.png
 comment: true